alexmonteil/portfolio/README.md

 - Create a GitHub repository to store screenshots of your projects
 - Upload screenshots of your projects to the repository
-- Paste the URL addresses to your screenshots in the `tumbnails` sections of your JSON file
+- Paste the URL addresses to your screenshots in the `thumbnails` sections of your JSON file

 ### Step 2 - THE TEMPLATE